 With stats like these, getting proper insurance should be a priority!
 Especially if you’re a new driver.

 Note: Virginia and New Hampshire are considered at-fault states.
 This means that the liable party of an accident is financially responsible up to a certain amount for the other party.

 Even though these two states don’t mandate car insurance, the vast majority of drivers purchase a policy anyway for the financial protection that it provides to them.

-Why Is Car Insurance for First
+Why Is Car Insurance for First Time Drivers Important?

 According to the Centers for Disease Control and Prevention (CDC), the risk of motor vehicle crashes is highest among teens aged 16-19.
 Teen drivers are also nearly three times as likely as drivers aged 20 or older to get into a fatal crash.

 Aside from the fact that young drivers are considered more likely to be careless than older drivers, this shows that first-time drivers are at high risk of road accidents because they simply lack driving experience.